Frequently Asked Questions

-A: Each new DROPS member organisation is required to contribute £2000 (GBP) to assist in the cost of facilitation, administration, preparing our campaign packs and developing new tools and materials for dropped object prevention.
-Your £2000 is effectively a joining fee and it includes your first year's membership subscription (presently £499).
+A: Each new DROPS member organisation is required to contribute £995 (GBP) to assist in the cost of facilitation, administration and developing new tools and materials for dropped object prevention.
+Your £995 is effectively a joining fee and it includes your first year's membership subscription (presently £495).

 Q: What are the Benefits of DROPS Membership?

-A: The benefits of DROPS membership are that you (and your colleagues) are invited to all Forum meetings, issued with a free campaign pack (worth a further £399) and free products, and you are instrumental in driving the direction and deliverables of the Campaign.
+A: The benefits of DROPS membership are that you (and your colleagues) are invited to all Forum meetings, issued with a downloadable campaign pack, and you are instrumental in driving the direction and deliverables of the Campaign.
 Members can also nominate and participate in specific Focus Groups addressing key dropped object prevention issues and improvements.